dastels/circuitpython_deploy/README.md

 ```
 deploy
 ```
-which will update the required libraries and copy the required files to CIRCUITPY.
+which will recursively copy the files in the current directory to CIRCUITPY.
+If you want to skip subdirectories (e.g. `sounds`, `fonts`, `images`, etc.) use the `-s` option.
+If you want to update the contents of the lib folder, use the `-l` option.
+Updating lib requires you to have a `manifest.json` file specifying the libs to use.

-You can place a file named `manifest.json` in your project directory.
-This directory also contains whatever should be copied to CIRCUITPY, other than the lib directory.
+If you do place a file named `manifest.json` in your project directory you can have `deploy` manage the contents of `CIRCUITPY/lib` for you, making sure all required modules are present, and updating to a newser verson of the bundle as appropriate.
+It also let's you skipnot copy over specific project files.

 The manifest file is a JSON file containing two lists: `exclude` and `libs`, e.g:
 ```